Should Germany import hydrogen or produce it at home? | DW | 08.10.2020

 Hydrogen can also be pumped into existing natural gas pipelines and used for heating buildings — though the differing characteristics of hydrogen compared to methane, the main component of natural gas, means there are limits to how much hydrogen can be added to the existing gas network without causing technical problems.
 But "those problems can be solved by replacing some of the equipment," Steinbach said.

 The state of Brandenburg isn't the only place that has a hydrogen strategy under development.
-Germany as a whole also has one; so does the European Union.
-A key question is where Germany's and Europe's hydrogen will come from in a zero emissions future.
+Germany as a whole also has one, and so does the European Union.
+A key question for Germany and Europe is where hydrogen will come from in a zero-emissions future.
 Will it be domestically produced, or imported from overseas?

 Jörg Steinbach told DW that he isn't particularly keen on seeing Germany import hydrogen.
 He wants it produced domestically.
 A key question, however, is whether Germans will balk at seeing many more wind turbines and solar panel fields set up to supply the huge amounts of additional electricity that will be needed as the car fleet and the building heating sector increasingly electrify over the coming two decades.